galesburgchorus/galesburgchorus.github.io/index.md

 generosity of private donors, sponsors, local businesses, ticket sales, membership dues, and grants.
 We also offer scholarships to college-bound high school seniors interested in singing with the Chorus.
-For more information about singing with us, or if you would like to make a tax-deductable contribution, contact us (information below).
+For more information about singing with us, or if you would like to make a tax-deductable contribution, contact us.